 Following is general essential oils safety guidelines to follow in case of use of oils on children.

 Use essential oils with caution during pregnancy.
 It is recommended to use essential oils only under the guidance of a Certified Aromatherapist and/or medical professional with knowledge of and training in essential oils.

 Do not use oils that are contraindicated during pregnancy.
 Use a dilution of a maximum of 1% during pregnancy.

 There are few oils that are to be avoided during pregnancy.
 Some of them are Bitter almond, basil, clary sage, clove bud, hyssop, sweet fennel, juniper berry, marjoram, myrrh, peppermint, rose, rosemary, sage, thyme, and wintergreen.
 This list is not complete and is for reference only.

 Mother with newborn babies should avoid using essential oils since aroma of essential oils can interfere with the mother’s natural smell and thus interfere with the all-important bonding that occurs between a mother and her child.

 Some oils are photosensitive.
 These oils cause skin irritation or sensation when exposed to sunlight.
-It is recommended to stay out of sun for some hours after application of these oils.
+It is recommended to stay out of the sun for a few hours after application of these oils.
 Or rather it is preferred to use these oils during night time.

 Most of the cold-pressed citrus-based oils are photo-sensitizer.
 Some of the photosensitive essential oils are angelica root, grapefruit, orange, tangerine, mandarin, lemon, bergamot, cumin, opopanax, tagetes.
-This is not a comprehensive list and is for reference purpose only.
+This is not a comprehensive list and is for reference purposes only.